DariaPindus/RealEstateHelper/README.md

 _Tip in case of Failed to execute goal deploy: WFLYCTL0063: Composite operation was rolled back_
 Check running wildfly logs.
 Probably the issue can be with port 8080 being already in use.
 To check this and find id of a proces: `sudo netstat -nlp | grep 8080`

+### Telegram Bot
+Bot creation is pretty straight-forward.
+Details could be found here: https://core.telegram.org/bots#2-how-do-bots-work
+> There's a… bot for that.
+Just talk to BotFather (described below) and follow a few simple steps.
+> Once you've created a bot and received your authorization token, head down to the Bot API manual to see what you can teach your bot to do.